-This company is subject to exchange rate risk on intercompany loans held in foreign currency.
+This company is subject to interest rate risk on intercompany loans where the interest rate is linked to RBS LIBOR.
 On 29 March 2017, the United Kingdom (U.K) government formally announced that the UK will leave the European Union (E.U).
 The outcome of the negotiations between the E.U. and the U.K as regards the framework of the future relationship, in particular, the terms and conditions for the post-Brexit access of the U.K to the European single market, is not clear.
 If a Withdrawal Agreement is not approved by 31 October 2019, the U.K might leave the E.U and become subject to World Trade Organisation tariffs and rules without a transition period being implemented.
-This may cause exchange rate volatility.
-There continues to be uncertainty therefore over how it will ultimately impact the company, but the company's treasury department monitors exchange rates.
+This may cause interest rate volatility.
+There continues to be uncertainty therefore over how it will ultimately impact the company, but the company's treasury department monitors interest rates.